Skip to main content

 Logging

-Comprehensive log access is essential for building, deploying, and supporting integrations.
+You need comprehensive log access when building, deploying, and supporting integrations.
 When an alert monitor notifies your team of unexpected instance behavior, detailed logs provide insight into execution timing, step status, and error details.
-Prismatic offers access to logs for all instance invocations and test runs.
+You can access logs for all instance invocations and test runs in Prismatic.

 You can also stream logs to an external logging system for centralized analysis.